quantumsand/quantumsand/README.md

 Storytelling in videogames such as Link's Awakening, Ocarina of Time and Shenmue have left an impression that has lasted for decades.

+## Live USB stick

+Quantum Sand can be distributed via a Live USB stick.
+This should help women and girls who are banned from education due to extreme interpretations of religion.

 ## Screenshots of the app

 Quantum Sand Educational Art Game Storytelling